arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-20-emacs-mark-ring.md

 text.
 In a sense, this ability to move back to previous positions is a byproduct of handling the region.

+## The Region
-In the majority of editors, the *region*, or the *selection*, is a part of text that is temporarily highlighted, usually by the means of the mouse or using the arrows plus the Shift key.
+In the majority of editors, the *region*, or the *selection*, is the part of text that is temporarily highlighted, usually by the means of the mouse or using the arrows plus the Shift key.
-In Emacs the region is way more powerfull.
-As it often happens, this greater powerfulness comes from simpler foundations: the region is just the part of buffer between the mark and the cursor.
+In Emacs the region is way more powerful.
+As it often happens, this greater powers come from simpler foundations.
+Indeed, in Emacs the region is a trivial notion: it is just the part of buffer between the mark and the cursor.

 Why do I say this is more powerful?
-Think how to do the following with an editor other than Emacs or Vim.
-Start selecting and then:
+Think how to do the following tasks with an editor other than Emacs or Vim.
+Start selecting some text, then:

 * Use any of the editor's search capabilities to find where to end the selection.
 * Consult another file while you are selecting.
-* Move the focus to another application and expect to find the selection where you left it when you are back.
+* Move the focus to another application, get back to your editor and expect to find the selection where you left it.
 * Complete the selection.
-Then, change idea where the selection starts.
+Then, change idea where the selection should start.

-If the other editors had to copy *one* functionality from Emacs, this should be it, hands down.
+Those are all trivial tasks with Emacs.
+Possibly, just no possible with other editrs.
+If the other editors had to copy *one* functionality from Emacs, it should be this, hands down.

 Getting back to those commands that somehow save a position in the
 mark: given what we said about the region, it should come with no